Rob Reilly Ed.D.

 - IEEE Distinguished Contributions in a Pre-College Environment Award given in 2003 by the Institute of Electrical and Electronics Engineers' (IEEE) Computer Society for "vision and leadership in developing international virtual learning communities to evolve K-12 educational theory, curriculum and pedagogy through the active exchange of information, ideas, and technological innovation."

-- Best Paper Award, given at 2001 International Conference of Advanced Learning Technologies (ICALT), Madison, Wisconsin.
+- Best Paper Award (co-author with Rosalind Picard and Barry Kort), given at 2001 International Conference of Advanced Learning Technologies (ICALT), Madison, Wisconsin.
 Co-author of paper entitled: An Affective Model of the Interplay Between Emotions and Learning.

 - Inductee, USA Martial Arts Association Hall of Fame, Class of 2000